How to build your own ASP-based system?!: Answer set programming

 To ease the use of ASP in practice, several extensions have been developed.
 First of all, rules with variables are viewed as shorthands for the set of their ground instances.
-Further language constructs include {conditional literals} and {cardinality constraints} \parencite{siniso02a}.
-The former are of the form \lstinline[mathescape]{a:b$_1$,...,b$_m$}, the latter can be written as\footnote{More elaborate forms of aggregates can be obtained by explicitly using function (eg.\ \texttt{\#count}) and relation symbols (eg.\ \texttt{<=}).} \lstinline[mathescape]+s{d$_1$;...;d$_n$}t+, where \lstinline{a} and \lstinline[mathescape]{b$_i$} are possibly default-negated (regular) literals and each \lstinline[mathescape]{d$_j$} is a conditional literal; \lstinline{s} and \lstinline{t} provide optional lower and upper bounds on the number of satisfied literals in the cardinality constraint.
+Further language constructs include {conditional literals} and {cardinality constraints}~\cite{siniso02a}.
+The former are of the form\footnote{In rule bodies, they are terminated by `\lstinline{;}' or `\lstinline{.}'~\cite{PotasscoUserGuide}.} \lstinline[mathescape]{a:b$_1$,...,b$_m$}, the latter can be written as\footnote{More elaborate forms of aggregates are obtained by explicitly using function (e.g.\ \lstinline{#count}) and relation symbols (e.g.\ \lstinline{<=})~\cite{PotasscoUserGuide}.} \lstinline[mathescape]+s$\,${d$_1$;...;d$_n$}$\,$t+, where \lstinline{a} and \lstinline[mathescape]{b$_i$} are possibly default-negated (regular) literals and each \lstinline[mathescape]{d$_j$} is a conditional literal; \lstinline{s} and \lstinline{t} provide optional lower and upper bounds on the number of satisfied literals in the cardinality constraint.
 We refer to \lstinline[mathescape]{b$_1$,...,b$_m$} as a {condition}.
 The practical value of both constructs becomes apparent when used with variables.
-For instance, a conditional literal like \lstinline[mathescape]{a(X):b(X)} in a rule's antecedent expands to the conjunction of all instances of \lstinline{a(X)} for which the corresponding instance of \lstinline{b(X)} holds.
+For instance, a conditional literal like \lstinline[mathescape]{a(X):b(X)} in a rule's body expands to the conjunction of all instances of \lstinline{a(X)} for which the corresponding instance of \lstinline{b(X)} holds.
 Similarly, \lstinline[mathescape]+2$\;${a(X):b(X)}$\;$4+ is true whenever at least two and at most four instances of \lstinline{a(X)} (subject to \lstinline{b(X)}) are true.
-Finally, objective functions minimizing the sum of a set of weighted tuples $(w_i,\boldsymbol{t}_i)$ subject to condition $c_i$ are expressed as \lstinline[mathescape]!#minimize{$w_1$@$l_1$,$\boldsymbol{t}_1$:$c_1$;$\dots$;$w_n$@$l_n$,$\boldsymbol{t}_n$:$c_n$}!.
+More sophisticated examples are given in Section~\ref{sec:meta}, e.g.\ in Listing~\ref{prg:meta}.
+Finally, objective functions minimizing the sum over the first argument $w_i$ of a set of weighted tuples $(w_i,\boldsymbol{t}_i)$, whose membership is subject to condition $c_i$, are expressed as \lstinline[mathescape]!#minimize{$w_1$@$l_1$,$\boldsymbol{t}_1$:$c_1$;$\dots$;$w_n$@$l_n$,$\boldsymbol{t}_n$:$c_n$}!.
 Lexicographically ordered objective functions are (optionally) distinguished via levels indicated by $l_i$.
 An omitted level defaults to 0.

 As an example, consider the rule in Line~\ref{fig:toh:opt:enc:move} of Listing~\ref{fig:toh:opt:enc}: